MinhQuy54/MinhQuy54/README.md

 ---

 ## 👨‍💻 About Me
-I have a strong interest in building scalable backend systems and exploring AI/ML applications.
 🔹 My main focus is **Backend Development** and **AI Development**
 🔹 I enjoy working with APIs, databases, and system architecture
 🔹 Currently improving my skills in Machine Learning and real-world system design